reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 Prior to joining any of the organizations or attending their events, it is essential to become familiar with these details:
 - **Mission:**  read the mission statement of the organization
 - **Code of Conduct (CoC):**  read the CoC of the organization
-- **Membership:**  some of the organizations are open solely to women and non-binary.
+- **Membership:**  some of the organizations are open solely to women and non-binary people.
 Others are open to male allies.
 Be informed and respectful of their membership requirements before joining.

 ## Women’s Conferences
-Here is a list of conferences organized by and for women, with women speakers in data science or tech.
+Here is a list of conferences organized by and for women and non-binary individuals, with women speakers in data science or tech.

 ### [Women in Data Science](https://www.widsconference.org)
 - hosted at Stanford University